-We found the Quad to be slightly more aggressive than the Surface604 Shred we reviewed, with better tires, better saddle, and slightly more aggressive geometry.
+We found the Quad to be slightly more aggressive than the other Surface604 electric bikes we reviewed, with better tires, better saddle, and slightly more aggressive geometry than some other models.
 As such, it will handle adventuring on off-road trails a little better than the Shred.All in all, if you want to explore for miles on both paved and unpaved trails, commute to work, and you want your ride to catch peoples eye, check out the Surface604 Quad.

 BIKE CATEGORY:(Electric Mountain Bike/Trail Bike)